MatthewPatey/Fixel/paper/sections/whitepaper.md

 ###Invert
 This feature has no inputs.
 It simply takes the user’s test image and returns a negative version of the image.

-###Colorize
+###Overlay
-The colorize feature is predicated on the user having some degree of familiarity with RGB color schemes and the basic principles behind color hex values.
-They are able to use the colorize command to manipulate the hue and saturation of the image by manually entering the offset for these two values.
+The overlay feature is predicated on the user having some degree of familiarity with RGB color schemes and the basic principles behind color hex values.
+They are able to use the overlay command to manipulate the hue and saturation of the image by manually entering the offset for these two values.

 ###Brightness and Contrast
 Users may specify how they’d like change the brightness and contrast of their images with percentages (for example, changing the brightness to be 125\% would increase it by 25\%).